nusex/nusex/CONTRIBUTING.md

 1. Fork the repository.
 2. Clone your fork.
-3. Run `pip install -e ".[dev]"` to install the cloned library.
+3. Run `pip install -e .` to install the cloned library. **The `-e` flag is important.**
+4. Run `pip install -r requirements-dev.txt` to install the development dependencies.
-4. Make your changes/additions.
+5. Make your changes/additions.
-5. Run `black .` in the project root to format the code properly.
+6. Run `black .` in the project root to format the code properly.
-6. Run `nox` to run the tests.
+7. Run `nox` to run the tests.
 If they all pass, advance to step 7, otherwise, go back to step 4.
-7. Create a PR with your changes, making sure to provide the issue number(s) it relates to.
+8. Create a PR with your changes, making sure to provide the issue number(s) it relates to.

 After you've submitted your PR, feedback will be given on it.
 It may be approved straight away, or changes may be requested.
 Your PR may not be immediately merged when it's ready, but so long as it's marked as approved, you don't need to do anything.